Azure/multimodal-ai-llm-processing-accelerator/README.md

 #### Demo app local instructions

-the `demo_app` folder contains the code for the demo web application.
+The `demo_app` folder contains the code for the demo web application.
 This application is built with the `gradio` Python web framework, and is meant for demos and testing (not production usage).
-The application connects to the Azure Functions server for all processing, automatically selecting the correct endpoint based on environment variables (which are set during deployment).
-If the server is run locally without any environment variables set, it will connect to the Function Server on `http://localhost:7071/`, otherwise it will use the `FUNCTION_HOST` and `FUNCTION_KEY` environment variables to connect to the Azure Function deployed within Azure.
+The application connects to the Azure Functions server for all processing, automatically selecting the correct endpoint based on the `FUNCTION_HOST` and `FUNCTION_KEY` environment variables (which are set during deployment).
+If the web server is run locally without any environment variables set, it will attempt to automatically connect to a locally Function Server on `http://localhost:7071/`.

+To run the demo app locally, follow these steps:

-- Open a new terminal window with a Python 3.11 environment active.
+- Open a new terminal/Windows Powershell window and activate your Python 3.11 environment
 - Navigate to the demo app directory: `cd demo_app`
-- Create a new Python 3.11 environment.
-To do this you can run:
-  - `conda create -n mm_ai_llm_processing_demo_app python=3.11 --no-default-packages && conda activate mm_ai_llm_processing_demo_app`
-  - `python -m venv .venv && source .venv/bin/activate`
-- Install the python dependencies for the demo app: `pip install -r requirements.txt`
-- Make a copy of the sample environment variables file, and review the values: `cp .env.sample .env`
+- Make a copy of the sample environment variables file: `cp .env.sample .env`
+- Review the values in the `.env` file and update as required.
+  - Many of the values will need to be copied from the bicep deploylment outputs so that the local demo app can connect to the deployed services.
+  - If you have already deployed the solution, these variables will be stored in your azd environment output variables.
+These can be copied by running `azd env get-values` and then updating your `.env` file with the corresponding values.
 - Start the gradio server: `gradio demo_app.py`.
 By default, the application will launch in auto-reload mode, automatically reloading whenever `demo_app.py` is changed.
 - Open the web app in the browser: `https://localhost:8000`